nikhil296/Git/git_internal.md

-## How Exactly git stores data internally :
+# How Exactly git stores data internally :
+## How git handles files :
     - internally git is a "<key,  value>" datastore.
     - [ key ] :
         .
 Hash of the data we want to store.